top of page

 DJI_0375.jpg

-Things to do in Kappaladi, Kalpitiya
+Things to do in Kalpitiya

 1. Kitesurfing and Wing Foiling at Kappalady beach and lagoon - Kalpitya